Insights on second opinions, medical AI, and modern radiology, written by the DocOrbit team.

 Second Opinions in Radiology: Why They Matter and When to Ask for One

-A radiology report often reads like the last word on a question — but in practice, it is one specialist's interpretation of a complex image at a particular moment.
+A radiology report often reads like the last word on a question.
+In practice, it is one specialist's interpretation of a complex image at a particular moment.
 Two experienced radiologists can read the same MRI and reach meaningfully different conclusions, and reviews show a meaningful share of reports change something on a second look.
 Here is why that happens and when a second read genuinely matters.

 Understanding Radiation Dose in Radiology Scans: A Comprehensive Guide